 Adult tzevet are welcome to have their spouses come visit them over Shabbat.
 You must sign up on the “spouse list” in the Misrad by dinner-time on the Thursday before, if your spouse is coming for a visit.
-Also, all spouses must submit a CORI form and immunization form before their visit, and comply with all other camp protocols.
+Also, all spouses must submit a a signed criminal record check permission form, and comply with all other camp protocols.
 Spouses and all visitors must be vaccinated for Covid and must take an antigen test the day they are planning to come to camp.
 If you are sick, stay home.

 The last day of the first session is the official Visiting Day for hanichim (as well as being the end of the first session).
 It is a day of hard work for tzevet and they may not have visitors without the permission of their supervisor.

 We have single-stream recycling available at camp.
 Paper, cardboard, glass, plastic, aluminum and more can all be recycled at camp.
 We have recycling stations around Tzad Aleph, Tzad Bet and in the Beit Midrash.

 We have worked this off-season with veteran counselors and staff-members to develop the following guidelines regarding cell phones at camp:

 - Tzevet should not use their cell phones in the tzrif — during wake-up, nikayon, menuchah, and bed-time — except in case of emergency.
 Madrichim are permitted to use their cell phone in the tzrif at night, after all of the hanichim have been put to bed.

 - Cell phones may not be used or carried under any circumstances on Shabbat.